Jet momentum reconstruction in the QGP background with machine learning: Introduction

 For an improved treatment of medium modification of jets, in this work, we will adopt the state-of-the-art Linear Boltzmann Transport (LBT) model~\cite{Luo:2023nsi} to generate data of quenched jets for training neural networks, and compare its performance to that of both conventional methods and ML models trained with the PYTHIA data.
-We will not only focus on evaluating the precision of the ML-based jet reconstruction method on predicting the jet momentum, but also develop a matching procedure for further enhancing the ability to identify real jets, or exclude fake jets, in analyzing jet observables.
-The remainder of this paper is structured as follows.
-In Sec.~\ref{sec: sim models}, we introduce the models for simulating jets and thermal backgrounds in high-energy nuclear collisions.
-Section~\ref{sec: bkg methods} discusses different background subtraction methods, including the Area-based method, the Constituent Subtraction method, and the ML method.
-The matching procedure we design for eliminating fake jet contribution is also introduced.
-In Sec.~\ref{sec: results}, we present results on the jet momentum reconstruction and the jet $R_\mathrm{AA}$, and compare them between different background subtraction methods.
-Finally, we summarize in Sec.~\ref{sec: Conclusions}.
+We will not only demonstrate the better precision of our current ML-based method than pioneer ones in predicting the jet momentum and $R_\mathrm{AA}$, but also reveal the physics origin of this superior performance.
+We will show that a ML model trained using the PYTHIA data alone is incapable of identifying recoil particles produced from jet-medium interactions, and thus inevitably overestimates the QGP background and underestimates the jet momentum and $R_\mathrm{AA}$.
+This bias cannot be corrected by the unfolding procedure.
+Therefore, it's necessary to use event generators with realistic jet quenching effects in training ML models for jet analysis in future heavy-ion experiments.

-\section{Simulation models}
+\section{Simulation Models}

 We train neural networks using simulation models that capture the essential features of jet formation and their interactions with the QGP.
 Below, we briefly introduce the three key models employed in this work: the PYTHIA model of jet production in $p+p$ collisions, the LBT model for jet-QGP interactions, and a toy thermal model for mimicking the QGP background.